claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 followed by a series of [address, timestamp] pairs, each making up an event.
 The address is 16 bit wide and the timestamp 32 bit, for a total of 6 bytes per event.
-The timestamp is in microseconds, while the address has to be interpreted according to a specific jAER AEChip class’ definition of that address.
+The timestamp is in microseconds, while the address has to be interpreted according to a specific jAER AEChip class' definition of that address.
 All integer data and fields are always signed and big-endian!